Semi-Integration glossary

 Developer Dashboard

 A web portal for managing your developer account and apps.
-Visit the Developer Dashboard for US developers, EU developers, or Latin American developers.
+Visit the Developer Dashboard for United States, Europe, or Latin America.

 Dev Kit

 A specially configured Clover device that can simulate transactions in a sandbox environment.
 This environment is completely separate from the production environment.
 A Dev Kit will enable you to test apps prior to deploying them on the production server.
-More about Dev Kits.
+See Use Clover Developer Kits (Dev Kits).

 EMV payment